Deciphering Rock Art

 Combine similar rock art scenes or repeating patterns into categories suggested here.
 I found repetitive symbols such as (sun, moon, boat, fish, ibex, weapon, … etc) or even complete scenes (creation, fertility, hunt .. etc) that can help you to assess the engraved rock art intent.
 I define them as rock art categories, listed here with a clickable link to read more:

 For an effective deciphering, frame your rock art into the suggested guidelines or find a new one.
-Search in your rock art collection for a connection to astronomy and major popular myth from ancient times.
+Search in your rock art collection for a connection to astronomy or major popular myth from ancient times.
 It may be a full story such as (Creation) or just an idea like a (Heavenly Gates).

 3. Find a connection to Astronomy

 Sky worship is apparent in ancient religious expressions, be it a burial site, a tomb, rock art, or early script.
 When deciphering a rock art pay attention to small details such as dots that may represent a star or a constellation.
-Look for patterns of lines, dots, squares, circles, and more, don’t ignore them!
+Look for orientation, patterns of lines, dots, squares, circles, and more, don’t ignore them!
 If you find some pattern it is probably an important counting mechanism such as the Moon calendar or other calendar markings.

-The Sun and the Moon and Equinox, Solstice days are also very important.
+The Sun and the Moon and Equinox, Solstice days are very important.
 They are the old astronomical clock setting the life rhythm in every culture and therefore became major symbols and yearly events in ancient times.
-In this respect, look for a connection to annual seasonal stars and constellations appearance they are celebrated in every culture.
+In this respect, look for a connection to annual seasonal stars and constellations appearance since they are celebrated in every culture.